 A mini stroke, also known as a transient ischemic attack (TIA), occurs when a temporary blood clot forms in one of the arteries of the brain.
-This causes stroke-like symptoms that usually resolve within 24 hours and do not cause permanent side effects.
+This causes stroke-like symptoms that usually resolve within 24 hours.
+This mini stroke recovery does not leave permanent side effects.

-To help with your mini stroke recovery, this article will discuss the symptoms and causes of transient ischemic attacks.
-We will also explain what steps you can take to prevent a larger stroke from occurring.
+To help you understand your mini stroke recovery, this article will discuss the symptoms and causes of transient ischemic attacks.
+We will also explain what necessary next steps you can take to prevent a larger stroke from occurring.

 Mini strokes and full strokes have identical symptoms.
 To identify the signs and symptoms of both, think of the acronym F.A.S.T: